Most wanted list released by government in Baghdad, Iraq.

 Barack Obama's legacy in the Middle East will divide historians.

-"We are looking to Syria with concern because the growing Iranian presence in the country."
+"We are looking to Syria with concern because of the growing Iranian presence in the country."

 As Islamic State's territories crumble, the conflicts in the region enter a new phase.